Gene therapy for color blindness

-Color Vision
+Color vision

 The retina of the human eye contains photoreceptive cells called cones that allow color vision.
 A normal trichromat possesses three different types of cones to distinguish different colors within the visible spectrum.
 The three types of cones are designated L, M, and S cones, each containing an opsin sensitive to a different portion of the visible spectrum.
 More specifically, the L cone absorbs around 560 nm, the M cone absorbs near 530 nm, and the S cone absorbs near 420 nm.
 These cones transduce the absorbed light into electrical information to be relayed through other cells along the phototransduction pathway, before reaching the visual cortex in the brain.

 The signals from the 3 cones are compared to each other to generate 3 opponent process channels.
 The channels are perceived as balances between red-green, blue-yellow and black-white.

 Color vision deficiency

-Color vision deficiency (CVD) is the deviation of an individuals color vision from typical human trichromatic vision.
+Color vision deficiency (CVD) is the deviation of an individual's color vision from typical human trichromatic vision.
 Relevant to gene therapy, CVD can be classified in 2 groups.